 Biorejuvenation dentistry has been around for years.
-However, the practice of minimally invasive composite dentistry techniques are a fairly recent addition and makes it truly cutting edge.
+However, the practice of minimally invasive composite dentistry techniques are fairly recent additions and are truly cutting edge.
 Minimally invasive biorejuvenation can often be completed without the need for crowns or other types of invasive dental work.
 This results in a conservative and beautiful approach that allows patients to keep their teeth from the damage of traditional dentistry.

 Airway Health: Until recently, the airway was overlooked by dentistry as causing dental issues.
 However, airway and respiratory problems have been found to be a major contributing factor to TMJ and tooth issues.
 A small airway, sleep apnea, upper airway resistance and other airway issues lead to disastrous medical and dental issues.